rob-brown/tricks-of-the-trade-jekyll/_posts/2022-05-01-amiibo-personality-analysis.markdown

 categories: amiibo
 permalink: /posts/amiibo-personality-analysis
 ---
+## Update

+**8 April 2023**: I had ported the personality calculation to Elixir.
+However, it was a direct port.
+I've now [rewritten the Elixir code](https://gist.github.com/rob-brown/d2cfaa843c4e65cfcb85c37dd0a8bebb) to be more readable.
+I also converted the JSON data to TOML and included excerpts of this post in it.
+Many fields were renamed to clarify their intent.
+The code generator to convert the TOML file into Elixir code has been omitted to focus on the core algorithm.

 ## Summary

-A while back, Ske reverse-engineered the SSBU amiibo personality calculation.
+A while back, [Ske](https://github.com/xSke) reverse-engineered the SSBU amiibo [personality calculation](https://gist.github.com/xSke/979dabd395c39eff36bcaccf87d66a3e).
 The calculation is fairly complicated and this article will explain it to a level others can understand.

 ## Personality Calculation